-- 1. Look for fossils.
-Hike past the archery range, past the secret meeting place, and find the fossil creek bed. - 2.
-Share a secret.
+- 1. Hike past the archery range, past the secret meeting place, and find the fossil creek bed. - 2.
 On your way to or from the fossil creek bed, stop by the secret meeting place and have a campfire or tell stories with your troop. - 3.
-Hike Pio Trail.
 Find the wooden bridge on Pio Trail and walk across it. - 4.
-Visit Peanut Butter pond.
 Hike the main trail (follow the gravel road) past primitive unit and visit Peanut Butter Pond.
 What animals can you see and hear?